datum-cloud/awesome-alt-clouds/README.md

 - [n8n](https://n8n.io/) - An open-source workflow automation tool that lets you connect and orchestrate various apps, APIs, and services using a visual editor.
 - [ServiceNow](https://www.servicenow.com/) - A cloud-based platform that streamlines digital workflows for enterprise IT, customer service, and HR operations.
 - [Zapier](https://zapier.com/) - A no-code automation platform that connects thousands of apps to automate repetitive tasks between web services.

+## Contributing

+Pull requests welcome!
+Please ensure that submissions meet the Alt Cloud Criteria and are categorized accurately.